Cornell-RelaxML/quip-sharp/docs/index.md

 While QuIP used a Kronecker product to perform incoherence processing, we introduce a Hadamard transform-based incoherence approach that is more amenable to fast GPU acceleration.

 Incoherence-processed weights are approximately Gaussian-distributed, which means that they are suitable for quantizing with symmetric and “round” codebooks.
-We introduce two new lattice codebooks based on the $E_8$ and $D_4$ lattices; these lattices achieve optimal packing densities for unit balls in 8 and 4 dimensions, respectively.
+We introduce a new lattice codebook based on the $E_8$ lattice, which achieves the optimal 8 dimension unit ball packing density.
 Our codebooks are specifically designed to be hardware-friendly by exploiting symmetries in these lattices.

 ### Quantization Background